ofiwg/libfabric/man/fi_domain.3.md

 ## CQ Data Size

-The number of bytes that the provider supports for remote CQ data.
-See the FI_REMOTE_CQ_DATA flag (fi_getinfo) for the use of remote CQ data.
+Applications may include a small message with a data transfer that is placed directly into a remote completion queue as part of a completion event.
+This is referred to as remote CQ data (sometimes referred to as immediate data).
+This field indicates the number of bytes that the provider supports for remote CQ data.
+If supported (non-zero value is returned), the minimum size of remote CQ data must be at least 4-bytes.

 ## Completion Queue Count (cq_cnt)